Non-perturbative Mass Renormalization Effects in Non-relativistic Quantum Electrodynamics: Model of a one-dimensional atom

-where $v_{0}$ and $k_{0}$ are parameters that control the depth of the potential.
+where $v_{0}$ and $k_{0}$ are parameters that control the depth of the P\"{o}schl-Teller potential~\cite{Poschl1933}.
 For a single electron in the binding potential, the analytic spectrum of Eq.~(\ref{eq:qm-hamiltonian}) is given as~\cite{landau1977}

 where the quantum numbers are $n \in \mathbb{N}$ and $k_{e}=e^{2}/4\pi\epsilon_{0}$.
 The number of bound states can be controlled using $v_{0}$ and $k_{0}$.
-For our calculations we choose $v_{0}=10$ and $k_{0}=0.05$ which gives us 10 bound states of interest.
-We use the analytic results to benchmark our numerical implementation which agree perfectly.
+For our calculations we choose $v_{0}=10$ and $k_{0}=0.05$ which gives 10 bound states of interest.
+We use the analytic results to benchmark our numerical implementation which quantitatively agree.